HellcodesIn/Motivation/Unrelated/README.md

 # Motivation
-Random quote generator with vanilla js
+Random quote generator with vanilla js.
+Can only work on higher resolution devices than average mobile phone